Yes, of course France has electricity, but why do I mention this?

 La Base Chaude Opérationnelle du Tricastin or BCOT specializes in nuclear maintenance.
 They maintain and store equipment from nuclear plants, some of it contaminated.

-The French should ask, about America: "But do they have banking there?"
+The French should ask: "But do they have banking in America?"

 There's a traveler's inconvenience caused by the U.S. being behind the rest of the world in some ways: Almost all countries' banks now issue credit cards that are smart cards, with electrical contacts and an embedded chip.
 It's a very nice security feature, you must use a PIN to use the card and so a stolen card simply cannot be used.
 All Australian credit cards have been smart cards since 1985.
 The problem is that old-fashioned American credit cards don't work in a lot of the automated kiosks, for example, the handy system that sells tickets in French train stations.
 We have to go stand in line with all the other Americans at the staffed ticket window where we can still use our quaint no-security cards.